Macula-Systems-LLC/purview-automation/readme.md

 # Purview Bulk Import

-Tools for importing and exporting lists of entities for Microsoft Purview
+Tool for importing and exporting lists of entities for Microsoft Purview

 This tool is built for windows and is a command line application.